The influence of pinholes and weak-points in aluminium-oxide Josephson junctions: Conclusion

 \section{Conclusion}

 The results of this work show the key role that both pinholes and disorder in the amorphous oxide barrier play in Al$-$AlO$_x-$Al tunnel junctions.
 Prior work has shown variations in the critical current of Josephson junction devices fabricated in the same way.
 Using molecular dynamics we have been able to probe the microscopic structure of these devices and analyse the oxidation process step-by-step.
 We have shown that in thinner barriers pinholes may be present and be a source of single-electron current which could in turn affect the transport properties of Josephson junction devices.
 Further to this we have also observed a significant amount of variability in junctions with a complete barrier which appears to be caused by the inherently disordered oxide barrier.
 To understand the minimum amount of oxide required to have a functioning device we studied the metal-insulator transition and found for a uniform electric potential we should see a transition to insulating behaviour between 90-100\% coverage.
 In reality the amorphous structure of the oxide creates a non-uniform electric potential which makes this transition less clear.
 In fact even when barriers are grown to have thicknesses comparable to experimentally fabricated devices, we might not see a transition to insulating behaviour which could be a contributing factor to device failure.
 These devices do not have pinholes in the barrier, but have weak-points which can facilitate single-electron current flow.
-We find that the variations in transport that arise from the non-uniform electric potential also have consequences on the CPR.
-More transmissible channels result in more contributions to the CPR, causing it to deviate from the expected pure sinusoidal signal.
-As barriers are grown thicker we obtain a stronger sinusoidal signal.
-Previously, the specific processes of oxide growth and why thinner films may not function as expected were not well understood.
-Our work carefully analyses the oxidation process and the formation of structures that may cause faults in junctions with oxide barriers.
-The analysis in this work aims to inform and support Al$-$AlO$_x-$Al device fabrication.
-In addition, this paragraph allows us to explore the suitability of the AB relation, which is currently a commonly used tool for determining the superconducting properties of devices.